I don’t know what to expect!

 Where will we run?
 How far?
 What will the ascent be?

 Our route choice will depend on the weather and conditions on the hill, in the days before the event (e.g. river levels, wind, rain, snow etc).
-For this reason, we don’t specify a route in advance.
-Rest assured however; it won’t be too much for you!
-Where possible, we tailor our groupings and routes to suit the fitness and ability of those booking with us – as per the booking details you have provided us.
-We tailor our courses to you!
-It is common for us to further tweak the groupings on the second day of a course to allow runners a journey that is best-suited to their capabilities and aspirations.
+Where possible, we tailor our routes to suit the fitness and ability of those booking with us – as per the booking details you have provided us.

-If you know Glencoe well or have run with us before, it is best to get in touch and let us know where you have already been, so that we can show you new places and different views!
+If you know Glencoe well or have run with us before, it's best to get in touch and let us know where you have already been, so that we can show you new places and different views!

 What equipment do I need?